 Registered holders or beneficial owners may request paper copies of the Meeting Materials be sent to them by postal delivery at no cost to them.
-Requests may be made up to one year from the date the Meeting Materials are posted on the Company's website.
-In order to receive a paper copy of the Meeting Materials or if you have questions concerning Notice-and-Access, please call toll free at 1-866-600-5869.
-Requests should be received by June 4, 2023 in order to receive the Meeting Materials in advance of the meeting date.
+Requests may be made up to one year from the date the Meeting Materials are posted on the Corporation's website.
+In order to receive a paper copy of the Meeting Materials or if you have questions concerning Notice-and-Access, please call toll free at 1-866-600-5869 or email at tsxtis@tmx.com.
+Requests should be received by June 9, 2025 in order to receive the Meeting Materials in advance of the meeting date in time to vote before the Meeting.

-You may vote your shares by proxy if you are unable to attend the meeting.
-Please review the enclosed Circular and date, sign and return the enclosed form of proxy to the Corporation's transfer agent by 10:00 a.m.
-EST on June 9, 2023.
+You may vote your shares by proxy if you are unable to attend the Meeting.
+Please review the enclosed Management Information Circular and date, sign, and return the enclosed form of proxy to the Corporation's transfer agent by 11:00 a.m.
+EST on June 16, 2025.

-The directors of the Corporation have fixed the close of business on May 3, 2023 as the record date, being the date for the determination of the registered holders entitled to notice and to vote at the Meeting and any adjournments(s) thereof.
+The directors of the Corporation have fixed the close of business on May 9, 2025 as the record date, being the date for the determination of the registered holders entitled to notice and to vote at the Meeting and any adjournment(s) thereof.

-DATED at Toronto, Ontario, this 5th day of May, 2023.
+DATED at Toronto, Ontario, this 8th day of May, 2025.